Can Language Models Go Beyond Coding? Assessing the Capability of Language Models to Build Real-World Systems: Experiments

 It indicates that the architecture-specific RPM macros (\texttt{ghc-rpm-macros}) injected a deterministic flag incompatible with the target compiler.
 The case study demonstrates how GPT-5, starting from the original input (source archive, specification and metadata files, build scripts, and build log), autonomously identifies, applies, and verifies repair actions across three iterations, ultimately achieving a successful build.
+We further compare the repair process under two editing granularities: \textit{Full File Generation} and \textit{Patch Generation}.
+Although both strategies are driven by the same failed build evidence and ultimately target the same incompatibility, they expose the model to different editing constraints.
+As a result, they may follow different convergence trajectories and produce different concrete repairs, even when they remain consistent in root-cause understanding and final build outcome.